l3nz/cli-matic/CONTRIBUTING.md

 * Before you submit a patch, make sure that you have a feature request (so we know what we are talking about)
 * The patch should contain:
- - Code changed
+  - Code changed, propery formatted
- - Tests
+  - Tests, properly formatted
   - If relevant (new feature), a patch for README or relevant docs
- - An usage example under `examples` and `examples-`
+  - An usage example under `examples` and `examples-cljs-planck`
   - a CHANGELOG entry
 * Code should be formatted as in Deploy.md

 ## Bugs